 Meals included: Breakfast, Lunch and Dinner

-This evening enjoy the traditional Lappish Meal at the Lodge which includes Reindeer, Arctic Char and Cloudberries – 3 of the unique ingredients to the area.
-The only thing that can interrupt your evening is the Aurora Call.
+This evening enjoy the traditional Lappish Meal at the Lodge which includes Reindeer, Arctic Char and Cloudberries – three of the unique ingredients to the area.
+The only thing that can interrupt your evening is the Aurora call.
 Abisko Mountain Lodge is in a fantastic location for Northern Lights viewing so if they are out you may be tempted to step out the door and gaze skywards!

 In the morning you will enjoy some time to explore some of your surroundings at Abisko Mountain Lodge, then after lunch you will head out on a panoramic snowmobile adventure to explore further afield.
-In the late afternoon have a sauna before an early dinner, then in the evening you will be provided with one final opportunity to see and photograph the Aurora Borealis in the wilderness of Abisko National Park.
+In the late afternoon have a sauna before an early dinner, then in the evening you will be provided with one final opportunity to see and photograph the Northern Lights in the wilderness of Abisko National Park.
 Abisko is situated in a low precipitation zone and has the lowest levels of rain and snow in Lapland.
-What this means is lots of perfect nights for aurora watching!
+What this means is lots of perfect nights for Aurora watching!
 You will head out on The Ulimate Aurora Photo Adventure.

 Transfer back to Kiruna Airport from Abisko as your epic aurora adventure comes to an end.
-It doesn’t have to completely finish here though – there are options to extend your stay with visits to the capital city or other countries – let our aurora experts know if you want to extend your stay.
+It doesn’t have to completely finish here though – there are options to extend your stay with visits to the capital city or other countries – let our Aurora holiday experts know if you want to extend your stay.

 Where You'll Stay